 Symbol Туре Name and Function E0 E1 E2 Input Device Address Inputs: The E0, E1, and E2 pins are device address inputs for compatibility with other 2-wire serial EEPROM devices.
 These pins can be directly connected to V CC or GND in any combination, allowing up to eight devices on a single bus system.
-If these pins are left floating, the E0, E1, and E2 pins will be internally pulled down to GND. in these pins are left floating, the Eo, E1, and E2 pins will be internally pulled down to GND.
+If these pins are left floating, the E0, E1, and E2 pins will be internally pulled down to GND.
 SDA Input/Output Serial Data: The SDA pin is an open-drain bidirectional input/output pin used to serially transfer data to and from the device.
 SCL Input Serial Clock: The SCL pin is used to provide a clock to the device and is used to control the flow of data to and from the device.
 Command and input data present on the SDA pin is always latched in on the rising edge of SCL, while output data on the SDA pin is always clocked out on the falling edge of SCL.
-Vcc Power Device Power Supply: The $V{CC}$ pin is used to supply the source voltage to the device.
-Operations at invalid $V{CC}$ voltages may produce spurious results and should not be attempted.
+V CC Power Device Power Supply: The V CC pin is used to supply the source voltage to the device.
+Operations at invalid V CC voltages may produce spurious results and should not be attempted.
 GND Power Ground: The ground reference for the power supply.
 GND should be connected to the system ground.
 WP Input Write Protection: The WP pin is used to write protect the entire contents of the memory.
 When the WP pin is connected to Power Supply, the entire memory array becomes Write-protected, that is, the device becomes Read-only.
-When the WP pin is connected to Ground or left floating, Write operations are enabled.
+When the WP pin is connected to GND, Write operations are enabled.
+If the pin is left floating, the WP pin will be internally pulled down to GND.
 When the WP pin is driven high, the device address byte and the word address bytes are acknowledged, data bytes are not acknowledged.